Boston University Provost’s Scholar-Teacher of the Year Award

 Boston University’s Provost’s Scholar-Teacher of the Year Award recognizes outstanding scholars who excel as teachers inside and outside the classroom and who contribute to the art and science of teaching and learning.
 Each year, the Provost’s Faculty Teaching Awards Committee selects one Provost’s Scholar-Teacher of the Year Award winner who receives a stipend of $5,000.
 The award is conferred at the annual Celebration of Teaching, Research, and Scholarship.
 Learn more about the committee here.

 Students, alumni, staff, and members of the faculty at Boston University are invited to nominate candidates for the Provost’s Scholar-Teacher of the Year Award.
-Nomination letters (about one page) should briefly detail how the candidate meets the criteria for the award.
+Nomination should be completed via the official nomination form and should briefly detail how the candidate meets the criteria for the award.
 Individuals may nominate only one candidate per year.

-The deadline for submitting nominations for the 2022 Provost’s Scholar-Teacher of the Year Award is Friday, October 1, 2021.
-Please email your nominations to the Associate Provost for Undergraduate Affairs at firstname.lastname@example.org.
-If you have any questions about the Provost’s Scholar-Teacher of the Year Award, please contact Morgan Danna, Administrative Coordinator (email@example.com).
+The deadline for submitting nominations for the 2023 Provost’s Scholar-Teacher of the Year Award is Friday, October 7, 2022.
+Please email your nomination form to the Associate Provost for Undergraduate Affairs at firstname.lastname@example.org.
+If you have any questions about the Provost’s Scholar-Teacher of the Year Award, please contact Morgan Danna, communications specialist (email@example.com).

 Criteria used to select winners of the Provost’s Scholar-Teacher of the Year Award:

 - The nominee’s record of ongoing outstanding research, scholarship or creative activity.

 - The nominee’s excellence as a teacher, as illustrated by:

 - Successful strategies for challenging students at all levels, and engaging them in ambitious learning

 - Creation of a learning environment that benefits from the diverse perspectives, backgrounds, and knowledge of students and faculty